 For the MA in Second Language Studies the following objectives pertain.
 All students graduating with the MA in SLS will achieve the following learning outcomes:

-For students pursuing one of the five MA in SLS specializations, additional learning outcomes are associated with each.
+For students pursuing one of the five MA in SLS tracks, additional learning outcomes are associated with each.

 The program strives to maintain a balance between theoretical and practical concerns by requiring courses that are concerned with linguistic, psychological and sociocultural aspects of language as well as those which treat the methodological and practical aspects of language learning and teaching.
 By stressing the interdependence of theory and practice, we cultivate in our students the intellectual basis for an understanding of principles that will help guide them in their future careers.